Holiday's basket caps huge rally as Bucks stun Heat 120-119

 AP Sports Writer

+MILWAUKEE (AP) — Seemingly buried by the Miami Heat’s avalanche of 3-point shots, the Milwaukee Bucks maintained their championship mentality and never gave up hope they could rally.

+Then they pulled off one of their most stirring comebacks of the season.

-MILWAUKEE (AP) — Jrue Holiday banked in a driving layup with 1.9 seconds left and the Milwaukee Bucks rallied from a 14-point deficit in the final six minutes to beat the Miami Heat 120-119 on Wednesday night.
+Jrue Holiday banked in a driving layup with 1.9 seconds left and the defending NBA champions rallied from a 14-point deficit in the final six minutes to beat the Eastern Conference-leading Heat 120-119 on Wednesday night.

-After Khris Middleton made a 3-pointer with 13.5 seconds remaining to get the Bucks within one, Giannis Antetokounmpo forced a jump ball against Jimmy Butler on the ensuing inbounds pass.
+“We’ve done it before,” said Milwaukee’s Giannis Antetokounmpo, who had 28 points, 17 rebounds and five assists.
+“We did it against Boston.
+We were down 13 in the Christmas game (with five minutes left) and came back and won the game.”

+It was a win the Bucks needed as they enter the toughest stretch of their schedule.

+The Heat believed Antetokounmpo made enough contact on the play to warrant a foul call.

+“I’m not going to go on a big rant about the officiating and all that,” Spoelstra said.
+“I’m just shocked.
+I’m shocked that wasn’t a foul on Jimmy as we were trying to inbound.
+We certainly had some other opportunities to be able to close out the game, particularly when we were up four.
+That’s just the way it goes.
+I have not looked at that.
+I just can’t imagine from my vantage point how that wasn’t a foul.”

 Antetokounmpo won the tip and got it to Bobby Portis.
-Holiday got the ball from Portis, worked his way to the other end of the court and made the winning basket.
+The Bucks didn’t call a timeout and instead got the ball to Holiday, who worked his way to the other end of the court and made the winning basket.

+“He’s so good at getting in the paint and creating and finishing,” said Middleton, who scored 26 points.
+“At that point, we said there was going to be no timeout, so whoever got it, which we knew was going to be Jrue with the tip, the way we were lined up, just give him space and let him create.
+He did a great job putting his head down to the basket and making a big layup for us to get the win.”

 Miami appeared to have the game in hand when it took a 113-99 lead with a 9-0 run that featured two 3-pointers from Vincent and one from Herro.